OmarDJC/fmrp-llps-translation-pipeline/README.md

 - GSE137878

 For each dataset, raw count matrices for mRNA and RPF were used.
 Only experiments containing both wild-type (WT) and knockout (KO) conditions with biological replicates were included.

+Minimal preprocessing was applied prior to analysis:
+- Matching gene identifiers between mRNA and RPF datasets
+- Ensuring consistent sample ordering across matrices

+Filtering of low-expression genes (mean count ≥ 10) was performed internally within xtail (parameter `minMeanCount`).
+No additional normalization or transformation was applied, as xtail operates directly on count data.

 ## Reproducibility